anastuart/thesis/extra_stuff/dumping_ground.md

 ## ID

+However, this has led to high heterogeneity within the population, and there is a need for greater use of objective measures in diagnosis to better understand the underlying mechanisms of the disorder.

+Dysfunctional sleep architecture has a causal role in creating excessive daytime sleepiness (EDS) in approximately half of the ID population [@hein2017],

+Hyperarousal may explain the low levels of excessive daytime sleepiness (EDS) observed in ID despite dysfunctional sleep architecture.
+Approximately half of the ID population experience EDS [@hein2017], and often have normal or increased sleep latency during daytime sleep tests [@roehrs2011; @huang2012] These findings support the hypothesis that hyperarousal contributes to ID pathology as a stable construct, rather than just during sleep [@dressle2023].

 The condition has high heterogeneity in both aetiology and symptoms, which may be due to the existence of disorder sub-types which are not currently being adequately classified [@benjamins2017].